slavaandrejev/gst-tutorials-cpp/README.md

 GTK+ and is not an idiomatic example of modern GTK usage.
 This project uses GTK 4 and demonstrates contemporary, idiomatic use of the framework.
 It includes:
   * Declarative GUI construction using the [Blueprint](https://gnome.pages.gitlab.gnome.org/blueprint-compiler/) language.
+  * Subclassing GTK widgets in C++ and declaring them directly in Blueprint.
   * GLib resources for storing the GUI description and OpenGL shaders.
   * OpenGL context sharing between GTK and GStreamer.
   * Video rendering to a GtkGLArea widget.